 - Mechanization is a key issue to improve the productivity and quality of sesame and other crops.
-The issue has been raised in previous discussions but implementation is becoming very late.
-It was suggested to focus not only on row planting but also in harvester.
+The issue has been raised in previous discussions but the implementation is becoming very late.
+It was suggested to focus not only on row planting but also on the harvester.
 It was also suggested to try mechanization in lease finance.

-- Currently farmers are allowed to sell their sesame in the ECX market if they can take 50 quintal at ones.
+- Currently, farmers are allowed to sell their sesame in the ECX market if they can take 50 quintals at ones.
 It was said that farmers will be allowed to sell 10 quintals of their sesame to the ECX market but this has not yet been put into practice.

-- Benefit-SBN need to focus on value addition activities.
+- Benefit-SBN needs to focus on value addition activities.
 There are some individuals who started to engage in cleaning, oil pressing activities, cooking etc. and these people should be encouraged.

 - Mung bean is not yet traded in ECX market.
 It is suggested if Benefit-SBN can search for local markets.

 - It has been nearly five years since the ‘20 important steps to improve the productivity and quality of sesame’ is implemented.
 Farmers are trying to use the production guide but most are not implementing all the 20 steps.
 This activity is supposed to be run by BoA but it has not yet been fully institutionalized.
-The BoA’s extension part need to give its utmost attention to this.
-It is better if Benefit-SBN focus on mechanization, nutrition and other activities.
+The BoA’s extension part needs to give its utmost attention to this.
+It is better if Benefit-SBN focuses on mechanization, nutrition, and other activities.

 - Last year kebele planning was made in some kebeles but it did not go beyond planning.
 The plans need to be put into practice.

-- Weather forecast is one of the important activities that has been done in 2017.
+- The weather forecast is one of the important activities that has been done in 2017.
 Most farmers like to have weather information and it is suggested if Benefit-SBN continue to avail the service.